benegd/reproducible-research-course-project-2/rrproject2.md

 Question 1 - Which types of events are most harmful to human health
 -----------------------------------------------------------------------

-This question could be interepted in several ways, some things to consider
+This question could be interepted in several ways, some things to consider are as follows:

 * human health could be considered in the following ways:

         + the most people effected

         + only permant effects considered

         + only direct fatalities considered

-        + a different scoring for direct and indirect fatalities/injuries +a different scoring for fatalities and injuries
+        + a different scoring for direct and indirect fatalities/injuries

-* classification of event type could be considered in the following ways:
-        + Event Name
-        + Designator
+        + a different scoring for fatalities and injuries

 * is there more data available for certain event types and thus could the results be skewed?

 * advancements in warning systems may have reduce the damage of particular event types in more recent years, should this be a consideration?

 * should the most extreme cases be included or valued the same?

 * will the population suffer the same impact from the same event as in previous times

 ### Assumptions

 * The study doesn't specify if deaths and injury are caused directly or indirectly.
 For this reason they will be treated of the same value.

-* The event type will grouped by event name

 * Since an acurate prediction model for times in between freak event of certain event types isn't available the assumption wil be made the same type and magnitude is as likely to reoccur as any other event type.